jonaslu/ain/README.md

 ```

 # Sharing is caring
 Ain can print out the command instead of running it via the `-p` flag.
-This enables you to inspect how the curl or httpie API call would look like or share the command:
+This enables you to inspect how the curl, wget or httpie API call would look like or share the command:
 ```
 ain -p base.ain create-blog-post.ain > share-me.sh
 ```